 RENFLEXIS can lower your ability to fight infections.
 Serious and sometimes fatal events have occurred.
 Possible serious side effects may include infections, lymphoma, including a fatal kind called hepatosplenic T-cell lymphoma, or other cancers.
-To learn more about these and other serious risks, please read the Important Safety Information and the accompanying Medication Guide, and talk with your doctor.
+To learn more about these and other serious risks, please read the Important Safety Information on pages 4-5 and the Medication Guide, and talk with your doctor.
 The physician Prescribing Information also is available.